 Construction time: about 1 hour 20 minutes, excluding decoration.

 At very low speeds, it's much easier to make a kite stable.
-With just a tiny amount of dihedral and a horizontal-spar crossing point not far from the standard 25%, this kite flies like a classic tailless Eddy.
+With just a tiny amount of dihedral and a horizontal-spar crossing point not far from the standard 25 percent, this kite flies like a classic tailless Eddy.
 A little bit of sail flutter will be heard if you tow it too fast—best to slow down then!

 Here are free online instructions for making the MBK Indoor Diamond kite.